realies/tgmr/README.md

 3. The bot will reply with:
    - A voice message for audio-only content
    - A video file for video content
+   - Image files for image content from supported platforms
    - Caption including title and technical details

 ### Commands